jahid-razan/Bux_Assignment/README.md

 # 1. Background & Objective of the Project

-The objective of this project is to create a data model and a dashboard  by using the data provided in the three tables to answer the following questions:
+The objective of this project is to create a data model and a dashboard by using the data BUX data provided in the three tables to answer the following questions:

             - What securities/market categories are traded the most?